Bauxite: Formation

 In the case of Jamaica, recent analysis of the soils showed elevated levels of cadmium, suggesting that the bauxite originates from Miocene volcanic ash deposits from episodes of significant volcanism in Central America.

 Production and reserves

-Australia is the largest producer of bauxite, followed by Guinea and China.
-Increased aluminium recycling, which requires less electric power than producing aluminium from ores, will considerably extend the world's bauxite reserves.
+Guinea is the largest producer of bauxite, followed by Australia and China.
+Bauxite is usually strip mined because it is almost always found near the surface of the terrain, with little or no overburden.
+Increased aluminium recycling, which requires less electric power than producing aluminium from ores, may considerably extend the world's bauxite reserves.